swk23C8/next-casino/README.md

 - [ ] Implement design into components
 - [ ] More code splitting to optimize performance
+- [ ] Organise modules/pages into their relative folders to reduce clutter
 - [ ] Finish slots game

 ## DONE